Government tweaks customs duty on certain products

 New Delhi, Oct 11: The Union Government on Thursday changed custom duty on certain products including telephones and smartwatches.

+The increased duties would be effective from October 12, the Central Board of Excise and Customs (CBIC) said in a notification.
 This is the second round of increase in custom duties as the government looks to cut down on non-essential imports in the face of a weakening rupee and massive outflows.

 The Finance Ministry has raised customs duty from 10% to 20% on telephone sets, including telephones for cellular networks or for other wireless networks.